mikest/verlet_rope_4_gd/README.md

 ## Implementation

 This addon implements a verlet-based rope physics system for Godot, focusing on maintaining the same functionality as the original while adapting to Godot's environment and coding patterns.

+## Contributions

+Thoughts, criticism, suggestions, and contributions are welcome!
+Feel free to:

+- Open issues for bugs or feature requests
+- Submit pull requests with improvements
+- Share your experience using this addon

+All feedback is appreciated and will help improve this Godot addon.